 Are You Ready To Start Travelling Again?

-Now that hotels and airports are turning to extensive training procedures at all levels just to make journeys safe, your contribution as saviours as the tourism industry awaits.
+Now that hotels and airports are turning to extensive training procedures at all levels just to make journeys safe, your contribution is as saviours as the tourism industry awaits.
 Travellers will always be the first to embrace the new normal.
 So, what are you waiting for?
 Go ahead, and book your staycation in Hyderabad.